 One reason why the Party Wall Act is such a serious issue is because poorly executed structural alterations are a common cause of cracking and movement, and have even, on occasion, been implicated in the collapse of adjoining buildings.

-The Act and the agreement are in place to protect neighbouring properties when work is carried out.
+The Act and the agreement are in place to protect neighbouring properties and any disputes that may occur when work is carried out.

 When Do I Need a Party Wall Agreement?